Selena Gomez discography

-American singer Selena Gomez has released three solo studio albums, one collaborative studio album, one compilation album, three extended plays (EPs), 36 singles (including five as a featured artist), nine promotional singles, and two charity singles.
+American singer Selena Gomez has released three solo studio albums, one collaborative studio album, three compilation albums, four extended plays (EPs), 37 singles (including five as a featured artist), nine promotional singles, and two charity singles.
 Gomez's first solo studio album, Stars Dance, was released in July 2013 and debuted at number one in both the United States and Canada.
 Its lead single, "Come & Get It", became a top-ten hit in the US, Canada, and the United Kingdom.
 Having spent seven years with Hollywood Records—including her time with her former band Selena Gomez & the Scene—the singer signed a recording contract with Interscope Records in 2014.
 To officially end her contract with Hollywood Records, she released the compilation album For You (2014), which featured the US and Canada top-ten single "The Heart Wants What It Wants".

 The singer's second studio album, Revival (2015), debuted atop the US Billboard 200, and charted within the top ten of many territories.
-It spawned three top-ten hits in the US—"Good for You", "Same Old Love", and "Hands to Myself"—making Gomez the sixth woman to achieve to score at least three number-one singles on the Pop Airplay chart from a single set.
+It spawned three top-ten hits in the US—"Good for You", "Same Old Love", and "Hands to Myself"—all of which topped the Pop Airplay chart, making Gomez the sixth woman to score at least three number-one singles on that chart from a single set.
 Between 2016 and 2019, Gomez released a series of successful standalone singles and collaborations, notably featured on Charlie Puth's global hit "We Don't Talk Anymore", which topped the charts in Italy and reached the top ten in the US, Australia, and France.
-She later collaborated with Kygo on "It Ain't Me", which attained top five peaks in Australia, Canada, Germany, and several European countries, and with DJ Snake on "Taki Taki", which topped the charts across multiple Latin American markets and became a success all across Europe.
-Both songs reached the top ten of most major music charts worldwide.
+She later collaborated with Kygo on "It Ain't Me", and with DJ Snake on "Taki Taki", both songs reached the top ten of most major music charts worldwide.
 Additional releases like "Wolves" and "Back to You" were also top-ten hits globally.
 From 2011 to 2018, Gomez achieved a streak of 16 consecutive top 40 hits on the Billboard Hot 100, which is the "longest active run of any artist".